Overview of Azure Monitor

 Uses for Monitoring Data

-You can stream monitoring data to other locations in real time.
+You can stream monitoring data to other locations.

 - Send to Application Insights so you can use its richer visualization and analysis tools.